bersling/angular-library-example/README.md

 This repo consists of two parts:

 - demo-library: Demonstrates how to write an Angular library
-- exmample-consumer: A small demo of how to use the library
+- example-consumer: A small demo of how to use the library

 It is also important to understand how the demo-library is setup itself.
 It's basically a regular Angular application: